AugmentariumLab/SIGNET/README.md

 # SIGNET: Efficient Neural Representations for Light Fields
-This repository contains the training and inference code for SIGNET: Efficient Neural Representations for Light Fields, published at ICCV 2021.
+This repository contains the demo code for SIGNET: Efficient Neural Representations for Light Fields, published at ICCV 2021.
+We provide the Python implementation of Gegenbauer embedding as well as the network used to encode the light fields.

 ## Requirements
 * CUDA